-What Style Do I Capture In My Studio
+What Style Do We Capture In the studio in Allie Serrano Portraits

 In my portrait studio, I capture a mixture of boudoir and glamour portrait photography.
 My first focus is still portraiture, a capture of one’s face and character, but when photographing boudoir/glamour I will include your inner/outer beauty as it relates to your body and the close space around you.
 The goal for me is to bring out your best features in an elegant way, keep your private parts hidden, and capture a portrait of you that will both empower you and celebrate you as a person, as a woman, and as a strong inspirational leader in your community.

 I can do both black & white and color portraits, and moreover, my clients very much love portraits done in the photographic oil paintings finished for their wall art gallery.
 Is it vain?
 No, why would it be?
 Vain maybe if you have images of you all over the house, but that’s different than an art piece of you, you with your partner, finished in a way that looks stunning.
 What does it say about you if you display a boudoir portrait of you on your wall?
 It says that you are a confident woman/man and that you are proud of who you are as well as how you look.
 Confidence is never a bad thing.